Horse Guards Parade

-Horse Guards Parade is the ceremonial parade ground in St James's Park and is the scene of Trooping the Colour on the Queen's official birthday in June.
+Horse Guards Parade is the ceremonial parade ground in St James's Park and is the scene of Trooping the Colour on the King's official birthday in June.

 Horse Guards is the building with a clock tower over an archway, and remains the official entrance to St James's and Buckingham Palace.
 Horse Guards dates from the eighteenth century and was designed by William Kent, the then Chief Architect to George II.

-During the Trooping the Colour, the central windows are opened so members of the Royal Family can watch the Queen reviewing her troops below.
+During the Trooping the Colour, the central windows are opened so members of the Royal Family can watch the King reviewing his troops below.

 In addition to Trooping the Colour, Horse Guards Parade plays host to the floodlit musical spectacular of Beating Retreat by the massed bands of the Household Division over two successive evenings in June.